cjerry/cs168_student/projects/proj3_measurement/spec.md

 **Experiments**

-a) For part a, you will look at the routing behvaior to the following websites: google.com, facebook.com, www.berkeley.edu, allspice.lcs.mit.edu, todayhumor.co.kr, www.city.kobe.lg.jp, www.vutbr.cz, zanvarsity.ac.tz.
+a) For part a, you will look at the routing behavior to the following websites: google.com, facebook.com, www.berkeley.edu, allspice.lcs.mit.edu, todayhumor.co.kr, www.city.kobe.lg.jp, www.vutbr.cz, zanvarsity.ac.tz.
 For this experiment, please try to run traceroute from campus.
 You should run `traceroute.py` 5 times (with 5 packets each time), and each consecutive run should be at least 1 hour apart.
 You should generate a json file named `tr_a.json`.
 This file should be 5 lines long, where *each line* is a single run of `traceroute.py` on the above websites.
 You should be able to generate this file by appending output from your script to `tr_a.json`.